If you could know the truth about the threat of climate change

 When you look at the above chart, it is ok to say “Yikes!”
 Recent variations in the Earths temperature, weather events, sea levels and sea ice indicate that the rate of change since the mid-20th century is unprecedented.

-Looking at WHO has been involved for this global effort, at the highest level we have the UN – the United Nations headquartered on international territory in New York City, with other main offices in Geneva, Nairobi, Vienna, and The Hague (home to the International Court of Justice).
+The United Nations headquarters are in international territory in New York City, with other main offices in Geneva, Nairobi, Vienna, and The Hague (home to the International Court of Justice).

 The UN was started just after World War II with the goal to have World Peace.
 It has grown from the original 51 Member States in 1945 to the current 193 Member States.
 (There are 195 countries in the world today).